hpearson98/fine-dials/README.md

 #### Actual Outcome
 This button takes the user to the checkout page, where they can finish their checkout.

+## Checkout Page
+### Checkout Form
+#### Expected Result
+The checkout form should require the first name, last name, a valid email address, phone number, street address 1, street address 2 and town/city fields to be complete.
+It should also require valid payment details.

+If the save payment details checkbox is chequed then it should save the form values and transfer and save to the users profile.
+#### Actual Outcome
+The checkout form requires the first name, last name, a valid email address, phone number, street address 1, street address 2 and town/city fields to be complete.
+It also requires valid payment details.

+If the save payment details checkbox is chequed then it saves the form values and transfer and save to the users profile.

+### Delivery Cost
+#### Expected Result
+If the order total is greater than or equal to £50, there should be no delivery fee.
+#### Actual Outcome
+If the order total is greater than or equal to £50, there is no delivery fee.

+### Checkout Confirmation Email
+#### Expected result
+When an order is successfully processed, it should send a confirmation email to the email address submitted in the chechout form.
+It should include key details such as order total, delivery total, grand total, order number and when the order was made.
+#### Actual Outcome
+When an order is successfully processed, it sends a confirmation email to the email address submitted in the chechout form.
+It includes key details such as order total, delivery total, grand total, order number and when the order was made.

+### Checkout Success
+#### Expected Result
+When an order is successfully processed, the user should be taken to the checkout success page where all of the key details of their order confirmation can be viewed.
+#### Actual Outcome
+When an order is successfully processed, the user is taken to the checkout success page where all of the key details of their order confirmation can be viewed.

+## Profile Page
+### Order History
+#### Expected Result
+The user should be able to see an overview of all of their previous orders.
+There should also be a link on each order summary to take them to the complete order details page for the order they choose to view.
+#### Actual Outcome
+The user should be able to see an overview of all of their previous orders.
+There should also be a link on each order summary to take them to the complete order details page for the order they choose to view.

+### Profile Details Form
+#### Expected Result
+The profile details form should hold all relevant information for the user and it should be able to be updated by the user and saved.
+This information should then be transfered across to the checkout form for convience and a faster checkout so the user does not have to put in their information for each order.
+#### Actual Outcome
+The profile details form holds all relevant information for the user and it is be able to be updated by the user and saved.
+However, this information is not transfered across to the checkout form for convience and a faster checkout so the user does not have to put in their information for each order.
+#### What Was Done to Fix the Issue?
 ## Further Testing

 ### Google Chrome DevTools Lighthouse